H. B. Robinson Nuclear Generating Station

 The H. B. Robinson Steam Electric Plant, also known as Robinson Nuclear Plant, is a nuclear power plant located near Hartsville, South Carolina.
 The plant consists of one Westinghouse 759 MW pressurized water reactor.
 The site once included a coal-fired unit that generated 174 MW (which was retired in October 2012 and demolished 2016) and a combustion turbine unit that generated 15 MW.

 The Robinson plant is named for H. Burton Robinson, a former executive vice president of Carolina Power & Light.
 The plant is located adjacent to the 2250 acre Lake Robinson.

 The Robinson nuclear unit was the first commercial nuclear power plant in the southeastern United States and was then the largest such in the world.

+In April 2026 the plant was cleared to operate for 80 years until 2050.